 - When bluebirds are nesting, nest boxes are equipped with a Sparrow-spooker that flutters on the top of the nest box and deters HOSPs from accessing the box and harassing the bluebirds.

 - Decorative boxes can become a danger for native cavity nesting species.
 We replaced these boxes with boxes recommended by the North American Bluebird Society.

 Many of our protection techniques have been inspired by groups such as the North American Bluebird Society and Bet Zimmerman’s website www.Sialis.org, and have been refined by project staff over the years.
 The stucco-wire guarding technique was provided by Bruce Cousens and Charlene Lee of the Western Purple Martin Recovery Foundation who have had success with this method at deterring raptors from killing juvenile Purple Martins.

-There is an established network of nest box trails in the Victoria area, including individual trails in the Blenkinsop Valley, Cordova Bay Golf Course, Uplands Golf Course and Sidney Island Air strip.
-Another trail is presently being added by Bryan Gates at the Highland Golf Course.
-Over 20 nest boxes were monitored throughout the breeding season by Victoria Natural History Society members and more than 6 new boxes are being installed.
+There isan established network of nest box trails in the Victoria area, including individual trails in the Blenkinsop Valley, Cordova Bay Golf Course, Uplands Golf Course, Sidney Island Air strip and Highland Golf Course.
+Over 26 nest boxes were monitored throughout the breeding season by Victoria Natural History Society members and more boxes are being installed this fall.

 Outreach and Education